dotconfig404/dotfiles/README.md

 find clarity about what to put in profile files instead of rc files

-KSSAskPass and other wallet systems need to be examined (pops up during vimrc sourcing)

 zsh history based greyed out completion showing

 traditional hanzi still need to be setup in fcitx5